Kambal85/-----/README.md

-I try to update my two blogs: Thoughts on information and Random Poems!
+I try to update my two blogs: Thoughts on Information and Random Poems!